schmoelder/diss/doc/07_conclusion/00_index.md

 # Conclusion

 This work presents a modular framework for the systematic modeling, simulation, and optimization of chromatographic processes, covering both standard and advanced operating modes.
-The framework separates process configuration, simulation, performance evaluation, and optimization into independent components that can be developed, tested, and exchanged without structural changes to the rest of the system.
+By separating process configuration, simulation, performance evaluation, and optimization into independent components, the framework allows each part to be developed, tested, and exchanged without structural changes to the rest of the system.
-The resulting open-source package, CADET-Process, has since been adopted in both academic and industrial settings.
+The resulting open-source package, CADET-Process, has since been adopted in both academic and industrial settings; its development followed best practices in scientific software engineering, including version control, unit testing, and structured documentation, to ensure long-term reproducibility and maintainability.

-Its utility was demonstrated through two complementary case studies, each exercising a different aspect of this design.
+Two complementary case studies were used to validate this design from different angles.

-The characterization study demonstrated that the framework accurately reproduces the behavior of a real laboratory system, from system periphery effects through column transport to protein adsorption under a salt gradient.
+The characterization study confirmed that the framework accurately reproduces the behavior of a real laboratory system, capturing system periphery effects, column transport, and protein adsorption under a salt gradient within a single integrated model.
-A progressive parameter estimation procedure, working from dead volume and dispersion through to binding parameters, proved effective and practically applicable to a typical ion-exchange purification setup.
+A progressive parameter estimation procedure, working from dead volume and dispersion through to binding parameters, proved effective for a typical ion-exchange purification setup and illustrated the value of building model complexity incrementally rather than fitting all parameters simultaneously.

-The operating modes study showed that the same framework, without modification, can optimize processes of substantially greater structural complexity.
+The study on operating modes followed a complementary approach, employing synthetic parameters and analytical solutions based on equilibrium theory to investigate process optimization across a range of advanced configurations.
-Multi-objective optimization consistently identified non-intuitive operating strategies, including stacked injections, intermediate waste fractions, and peak interlocking under overloaded conditions.
+Multi-objective optimization consistently revealed non-intuitive operating strategies, including stacked injections, intermediate waste fractions, and peak interlocking under overloaded conditions.
-A notable emergent finding is that batch elution recovers as the productivity-optimal limiting case of more complex recycling configurations.
+More generally, batch elution emerged as the productivity-optimal limiting case of more complex recycling configurations.
-This behavior was not enforced by the optimization formulation but arose naturally from the decision variable structure, pointing to the framework's suitability for superstructure optimization, where the operating mode itself is a design variable.
+Notably, this behavior was not imposed by the optimization formulation but arose naturally from the structure of the decision variables.
+This observation highlights the framework’s suitability for superstructure optimization, in which the operating mode itself is treated as a design variable rather than a fixed choice.

-Throughout this work, best practices in scientific software engineering, including version control, unit testing, and structured documentation, were applied to ensure reproducibility and long-term maintainability of the codebase.

-Several extensions of **CADET-Process** are envisaged, some of which are already under active development.
+Looking ahead, several extensions are envisaged, some of which are already under active development.
-These include the integration of additional unit operations, compartment-based modeling approaches, and fully integrated process models extending the framework beyond chromatography.
+On the modeling side, the integration of additional unit operations, compartment-based approaches, and fully integrated process models will extend the framework beyond chromatography to a wider class of separation and reaction processes.
-For example, bioreactors incorporating cell growth and enzymatic reactions could be modeled in combination with compartment models derived from computational fluid dynamics, allowing simultaneous capture of mixing effects and kinetic reactions {cite}`Li2026`.
+Bioreactors incorporating cell growth and enzymatic reactions, for example, could be coupled with compartment models derived from computational fluid dynamics, capturing mixing effects and reaction kinetics simultaneously {cite}`Li2026`; other unit operations such as filtration and membrane separations introduce further challenges around pressure-driven transport and concentration polarization.
-Other unit operations, such as filtration and membrane separations, present distinct modeling challenges, including pressure-driven transport and highly concentrated systems where concentration polarization and the volume of particulate substances must be explicitly accounted for.

-This development aligns with ongoing improvements in CADET-Core, particularly regarding model equations and numerical solution methods.
-Several design decisions previously implemented in CADET-Process, such as a more modular interface structure, explicit event ordering, and pre-processing of flow rates, will be migrated into CADET-Core to benefit the broader ecosystem.
+In parallel, several design decisions developed within CADET-Process, including a more modular interface structure, explicit event ordering, and pre-processing of flow rates, will be migrated into CADET-Core to benefit the broader ecosystem.

-Future research will also explore surrogate modeling techniques to characterize relationships between high-dimensional input parameters and process performance metrics, enabling more efficient optimization and conditional design studies.
-The framework is equally well suited for computationally demanding tasks such as MCMC simulations for rigorous uncertainty quantification {cite}`Heymann2023`.
+On the methods side, future work will explore surrogate modeling techniques to characterize the relationship between high-dimensional process parameters and performance metrics, enabling more efficient optimization and conditional design studies, as well as computationally demanding approaches such as MCMC simulations for rigorous uncertainty quantification {cite}`Heymann2023`.